PavelKisliak/BitSerializer/README.md

 [Full log of changes](History.md)

 ### Performance
-I understand that one of question that you should have - how much it costs from performance perspective?
-To answer this, I developed a performance test which loads/saves a test model via the BitSerializer and via the API provided by base libraries.
-The model for tests includes itself a different types which are supported by JSON format.
+For check performance overhead, was developed a test which serializes a model via the BitSerializer and via the API provided by base libraries.
+The model for tests includes a various types that are supported by all formats.
 The source code of the test also available [here](tests/performance_tests).

 | Base library name | Format | Operation | Native API | BitSerializer | Difference |
 | ------ | ------ | ------ |  ------ | ------ | ------ |